UQ-RCC/ims2tif/README.md

   -m, --method
                           The conversion method to use.
 If unspecified, use "chunked".
                           Available methods are "bigload", "chunked", and "hyperslab".
+  -f, --format
+                          The output file format.
+If unspecified, use "bigtiff".
+                          Available formats are "tiff", "bigtiff".
 ```

 ### Methods